-- Stream Parameter Table below.
-For more information, see Decrypting an Input Stream in Zixi Broadcaster. - 12.
-Click OK.
+Stream Parameter Table below.
+For more information, see Decrypting an Input Stream in Zixi Broadcaster.

+12. Click OK.
 The "Input added" message appears on the top of the screen.
 The Push Stream from the Zixi Feeder is added to the Zixi Broadcaster and now appears in the list of input streams available in the Zixi Broadcaster input UI.

-Parameter Description Stream Parameters Password (Optional) If desired, enter a password string to use for authentication (must be identical to the string configured on the Feeder) This setting can be modified without interrupting an existing stream.
+Parameter Description Stream Parameters Password If desired, enter a password string to use for authentication (must be identical to the string configured on the Feeder) (Optional) This setting can be modified without interrupting an existing stream.
 Latency [ms] Specify the maximal latency that will override the latency that was defined in the Feeder (in ms).
 Default: Remote configuration (i.e. use the latency was set in the Feeder).
 (See Latency Considerations) This setting can be modified without interrupting an existing stream.
 Point to point only Selecting this checkbox transmits the stream directly (point-to-point) from the Feeder to the Receiver, while only delivering messaging to the Broadcaster.
 In case there is a problem with the P2P connection, it will re-route the transmission through the Zixi Broadcaster.
 Disable P2P Fallback Selecting this checkbox will allow only P2P (disabling the option to re-route traffic though the Zixi Broadcaster) ID of high priority source Specify the ID of the Zixi Feeder for which you want to grant priority.
 The ID of the Zixi Feeder can be found in the ID field on the Zixi Feeder's Status screen.
 Upon connection of the Zixi Feeder with this ID, all other existing sources will be disconnected.
-Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
-To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
-(See Adding Delayed Streams).
-Maximum delay [hh:mm:ss] Specify the time of the delayed transmission of this stream.
-Maximum: 24 hours.